"

 Figure 16.6.
 Cutting Plane Line and Section View / Photo Credit: Nicholas Malara, CC BY 4.0

-It is often the case for multiple section views to be used.
-In some cases it is more common for a print to use a single base view with multiple sections, rather than projected views.
-To keep track of multiple views the cutting plane lines will have reference letters which appear below the resulting section view, as shown below.
+Often multiple section views are used.
+In some cases it is more common for a print to use a single base view with multiple section views, rather than the projected views.
+To keep track of multiple views, the cutting plane lines will have reference letters which appear below the resulting section view, as shown in Figure 16.7.

 A graphic of an L shaped piece with a hole in it.
 Two cutting plane lines, labeled A and B, perpendicular to one another are on the main view of the object.
 To the right and below the main view are the resulting section views and pictorial views showing the cut made by the cutting plane line.